There are many bioinformatics tools over the Internet.

 - Profile hidden Markov models to detect conserved domains in protein sequences.

 - The whole list of phylogeny programs collected and classified

 - Computating various physical and chemical parameters for a protein sequence,

 including the molecular weight, theoretical pI, amino acid composition,

-- Display protein sequence profiles as two-dimensional plot, including hydrophobicity, secondar structure, accessbility, flexibility, polarity, trasmembrane tendency, etc.
+- Display protein sequence profiles as two-dimensional plot, including hydrophobicity, secondary structure, accessibility, flexibility, polarity, transmembrane tendency, etc.

 - Prediction of protein function including secondary structure, protein localization, disorder, disulfide bridges, etc.

 - The web server for the generation of sequence logos, developed and maintained